Bradley-D/product-features-woocommerce/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added ability to output FontAwesome as an icon.

+= 1.0.1 =
+* Changed the method to render the product keys on a product so it is more efficient.

 = 1.0 =
-* Original commit and released to the world
+* Original commit and released to the world.